zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ```

 ^Today we're going to build a script called hello.
-^Its main function is to greet you.
+Its main function is to greet you.
-^I know it sounds simple, however we will see many ways to do.
+It sounds simple, however we will see many ways to do.

 ---